CaioCeretta/fullstack-club/curso-next/stockly/comments.md

 dynamically calculated by querying the necessary tables when required.
 In many cases, avoiding unnecessary storage of dynamic data leads to a more efficient and flexible system.

+An important benefit of using a DTO is that we are no longer dependent on the DB.
+Now prisma will must adhere to the DTO, and if we switch to another ORM, the transition will require minimum effort.

 ### Other use cases

 DTOs don't always need to be connected to a data fetch.
 They are used every time we want to define a data structure that